- Professor and Interim Head of the Department

-The Degree of Master of Arts is offered in Religious Studies.
+The degree of Master of Arts (M.A.) is offered in Religious Studies and may be taken by full-time or part-time study.

 A candidate who does not hold an Honours Degree or its equivalent shall be required to complete such additional undergraduate courses as the Department may deem necessary.
 These courses may be required as prerequisites to admission to the program, or as an additional constituent part of the program, at the discretion of the Department.